HuongDang-Miley/what-i-learn-week-11/README.md

 * Helper function MUST return a boolean.

-Eg: return a new array with only even number:
+** Eg: return a new array with only even number:
 ~~~
 const nums = [1, 2, 3, 4, 5]
 ~~~

-Helper function:
+** Helper function: check if a number is even
 ~~~
 const isEven = function (num) {
     return num % 2 === 0
 }
 ~~~
-Manually: Use manualFilter function
+** Manually: Use manualFilter function
 ~~~
 const manualFilter = function (array, func) {
     const newArr = []